Cape Town Airport

 Flights to Cape Town International Airport are available on local carriers 1Time, Kulula, Mango and Velvet Sky, and international airlines like South African Airways, Air France, KLM, British Airways, Edelweiss Air, Singapore Airlines, Emirates, Lufthansa, Malaysia Airlines, Qatar Airways, Etihad Airways, and Virgin Atlantic.

-There are several pay-as-you-go wifi hotspots in the airport.
+There are several pay-as-you-go wifi hotspots in the airport, with the first 30 minutes free.

 There is an impressive conference centre in the Southern Office Block near Terminal 5 with several rooms and training facilities to host up to 80 people.